 Holidays Off: Presidents’ Day, Labor Day, Columbus Day, Christmas and New Years Day.

-Sunday Night Mindfulness Meditation is a one hour group sit including guided meditation (sitting as well as walking), group discussion/ short talk.
+Sunday Night Mindfulness Meditation is a one and half hour group sit including guided meditation (sitting as well as walking), group discussion/ short talk.

 Regular facilitators for this group sit include Kathryn Kaplan and Rick Sweeney.
 We may invite guest facilitators from time to time